Efficient Computation of Sequence Mappability: Computing Mappability in Time and Space

+\begin{lemma} The outputs of Algorithms~\ref{algo} and 1' are the same.
+Moreover, Algorithm~1' works in time $\Oh(n\binom{\log n+k}{k}2^kk)$ with high probability (up to the leaves) and uses the same amount of space as Algorithm~\ref{algo}. \end{lemma} \begin{proof} Let $v$ be a leaf in the recursion of Algorithm~\ref{algo}.
+If $\MS(v)$ contains at least one modified substring with up to $k-1$ modifications, $v$ will be identified by the recursive procedure of Algorithm~1'.
+Then, all modified substrings with exactly $k$ modifications that belong to $v$ are populated from the global hash table.
+If $\MS(v)$ does not contain any modified substring with less than $k$ modifications, $v$ will be identified upon a deletion from the global hash map at the lowest internal node $u$ of the recursion in which a modified substring belonging to $\MS(v)$ was created.
+Here, we use the fact that the path-labels $\Label(u)$ of all nodes $u$ of the recursion are different.
+This shows that indeed the leaves of the recursion of Algorithms~\ref{algo} and 1' are the same.

+As for the time complexity, the total number of modified substrings created by Algorithm~1' is the same as in Algorithm~\ref{algo}, i.e., $\Oh(n\binom{\log n+k}{k}2^k)$ by Fact~\ref{fct:time}.
+However, the time necessary to conduct the whole recursive procedure corresponds to the time complexity of Algorithm~\ref{algo} that is run with $k-1$ instead of $k$, i.e., also $\Oh(n\binom{\log n+k}{k}2^k)$ by Fact~\ref{fct:time}.
+After $\Oh(n)$-time preprocessing, for each modified substring, we can compute its Karp--Rabin fingerprint and check collisions in $\Oh(k)$ time; this accounts for the additional factor $k$ in the time complexity.

+Finally, the space complexity stays the same because modified substrings with exactly $k$ modifications are removed from the hash table at latest when the recursion rolls back. \end{proof}

-Fact~\ref{fct:time} and Lemma~\ref{lem:space} yield the complexity of Algorithm~\ref{algo}.
-Note that, due to the application of the inclusion-exclusion principle in the leaves, we need to multiply the time complexity of the algorithm by $2^kk$ and increase the space complexity by $\Oh(n2^kk)$.
+Lemmas~\ref{lem:space} and~\ref{lem:time} yield the complexity of Algorithm~1'.
+Note that, due to the application of the inclusion-exclusion principle in the leaves, we need to multiply the time complexity of the algorithm by $2^k$ and increase the space complexity by $\Oh(n2^kk)$.